markel1974/Symphony/src/kernel/README.md

 * **Concurrent Tasks**: Launch and run multiple applications (e.g., system monitors, control scripts) simultaneously.
 * **Windowed Interface**: Every graphical task is rendered within its own distinct "window" on the terminal, complete with borders and a title caption.
-* **Dynamic Window Management**: A `WindowSelector` enables a special mode to cycle through, move, and resize windows using keyboard commands.
 * **Process Management**: Standard OS-like commands are provided: `ps`, `kill`, `killall`, and `fg`.

 ### b.
 Real-time Introspection & Go Runtime Profiling